fatihak/InkyPi-Plugin-Template/README.md

 # InkyPi-Plugin-Template
-Use this template for creating new MagicMirror² modules.
+Use this template for creating new InkyPi plugins.

 See the [wiki page](https://github.com/fatihak/InkyPi/wiki) for an in depth overview of how to get started.

 # InkyPi-Plugin-Template

 *InkyPi-Template* is a plugin for [InkyPi](https://github.com/fatihak/InkyPi) that displays ...
-[Module description]
+[Plugin description]

 ## Screenshot